Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 === MESI Protocol
 The *MESI protocol* is an extension of the MSI protocol, and it's one of the most commonly used and fundamental cache coherence protocols in modern multi-core processors.
 It adds a new state, *Exclusive (E)*, to the three states of MSI (Modified, Shared, Invalid).
-- *Modified (M)*: The cache line is present in the cache and has been modified (dirty).
-It is the only copy of the data, and it is not present in main memory.
-When another CPU reads this cache line, the data must be written back to main memory, and then its state is downgraded to `Shared (S)`.
 - *Exclusive (E)*: The cache line exists only in the current CPU's cache; *no other cache has a copy of this cache line*.
 Its state means that the data in the cache is consistent with the main memory data ("clean").
 If the CPU wants to modify a cache line that is in the Exclusive state, it does not need to send an invalidate signal to the bus (because there are no other copies to invalidate).
 It can directly change its state to Modified and proceed with the modification.
 This saves bus bandwidth and reduces latency.
-- *Shared (S)*: The cache line exists in multiple CPUs' caches.
-The data in the cache is *consistent* with the main memory data ("clean").
-- *Invalid (I)*: The cache line does not contain valid data.
-When the CPU reads or writes to this cache line and experiences a miss, it needs to fetch the data from main memory or another cache, and then its state becomes Exclusive or Shared depending on the circumstances.

 ==== Read Miss
 Responses based on X's state in other caches: